-If you would like to get in touch, please do so at the email in my CV.
+If you would like to get in touch, please do so at the email in my CV, available at the top of the page.

 If you would like to give me advice, I provide this anonymous feedback form.